ChiragSukhala/fusionauth-site/site/learn/expert-advice/oauth/oauth-v1-signed-requests.md

 This code is a simple builder that collects the values for each piece of the OAuth v1 `request_token` endpoint and builds and signs the header value.
 This class can actually be used for any OAuth v1 compliant identity provider, not just Twitter.

-{% include _advice-get-started.html intro="If you are looking for a solution that handles all your login and registration needs, including social logins, FusionAuth has you covered." %}
+{% include _advice-get-started.liquid intro="If you are looking for a solution that handles all your login and registration needs, including social logins, FusionAuth has you covered." %}